 It’s summertime and many Americans are eager to book themselves well-deserved hot and idyllic getaways.

-For some, this will involve planning a last minute trip to lie on a sandy white beach in a tropical island.
-For others it’s an ideal time to zone out by indulging in extreme sports like zip-lining or exploring a lush forest.
+For some, this will involve planning a last-minute trip to lie on a sandy white beach on a tropical island.
+For others, it’s an ideal time to zone out by indulging in extreme sports like zip-lining or exploring a lush forest.

 Two different types of holiday but both raise the same question: which trip needs to be covered by travel insurance?

 When we are planning our holidays, we tend to think less of worst-case scenarios and more about what to look forward to during our trip.

 However, in between booking and flying out for a vacation, unfortunate incidents can happen.
 Like losing one’s job, suffering a bereavement or falling ill.
 Taking out a policy in enough time is likely to save you money and offer you what you can’t put a price on—peace of mind.

 Whether out of sheer organization, fear or impulse, reports show that a large number of Americans tend to purchase some form of travel insurance.
 According to research in 2015, The U.S. Travel Insurance Association reported about $1.9 billion in policies are sold annually.

 In this article, we will share the benefits of buying travel insurance, how to find out what your travel insurance doesn’t cover and how best to ascertain if you need to be covered by travel insurance or not.

 Here are some reasons why you should purchase travel insurance as soon as you book your holiday to protect you from the following incidents.